slashinfty/nocra-electron-ts/README.md

 * Add [Electron Builder](https://www.electron.build/configuration/configuration#configuration) options to `package.json` (preferred output directory is `/dist`)

 ## Next Steps
-* Run `npm run dev` to launch the dev server and Electron window (updates on changes)
+* Run `npm run dev` to launch the dev server and Electron window (updates on changes and includes React devtools)
 * Install React components and UI frameworks
 * Replace this `README` with your own